 NHL Takeaways: Minnesota's Devan Dubnyk makes case as NHL's best goalie

-Minnesota head coach Bruce Boudreau said recently that Wild goaltender Devan Dubnyk would outshine even Carey Price if he played in a market like Toronto.
-There's a case to be made that Dubnyk, a Regina native, deserves to be mentioned in the same breath as Montreal's Price and the great goalies of today's game.
+Minnesota Wild goalie Devan Dubnyk makes a save against the Edmonton Oilers during third period NHL action in Edmonton, Alta., on Sunday, December 4, 2016.
+Minnesota head coach Bruce Boudreau said recently that Wild goaltender Dubnyk would outshine even Carey Price if he played in a market like Toronto.

 Add your comments below